Replace and delete data in your Tinybird Data Sources

 The ability to update data is often not the top priority when designing analytical databases, but there are always scenarios where you need to update or replace your analytical data.
 For example, you might have reconciliation processes over your transactions that affect your original data.
 Or maybe your ingestion process was simply faulty, and you ingested inaccurate data for a period of time.

-In Tinybird, you can specify a condition under which only a part of the data is replaced during the ingestion process.
-For instance, let's say you want to reingest a CSV with the data for November 2019 and update your Data Source accordingly.
-In order to update the data, you'll need to pass the replace_condition parameter with the toDate(date) >= '2019-11-01' and toDate(date) <= '2019-11-30' condition.
+In Tinybird, you can specify a condition to replace only part of the data during the ingestion process.
+For instance, if you want to reingest a CSV with the data for November 2019 and update your Data Source accordingly.
+To update the data, you pass the replace_condition parameter with the toDate(date) >= '2019-11-01' and toDate(date) <= '2019-11-30' condition.

 Replace data selectively